 During the 15th and 16th centuries, prominent Porto families chose to be buried here and house their family shrines.
 The Chapel of St John the Baptist in the right transept arm belonging to the Carneiro family is a fine example.
 It was built in the Manueline style during the 1530s by architect Diogo de Castilho.
-Most people buried at this site can be found in the church's catacombs which houses thousands of human remains.
-The church has a nave with three aisles, with the central aisle being the tallest.
-At the East end of the church, a transept and an apse contains three chapels.
+Most people buried on this site lie in the church's catacombs which house thousands of human remains.
+The church has a nave with three aisles, the central aisle being the tallest.
+At the East end of the church, a transept and an apse contain three chapels.

 During the early 18th century, the church acquired its most redeeming feature; its Baroque gold guiding.
-It covers almost the whole of the interior including walls, pillars, side chapels and ceiling.
+It covers almost every inch of the interior, including walls, pillars, side chapels and ceiling.
 The gilt woodwork (talha dourada) is adorned abundantly with floral motifs, fruit, frantic animals and cherubs.
-It's believed that over 400 kilos of gold hide the original underlying mediaeval architecture.
+Over 400 kilos of gold hide the original underlying medieval architecture.
 A simple white statue of the church's patron Saint Francis (São Francisco), has managed to escape the bling treatment and is all the more striking because of it.
-Adjoining the church there is an interesting museum, housed in the old Dispatch House of the Order (Casa de Despachos) with an interesting Baroque interior.
+Adjoining the church is a museum, housed in the old Dispatch House of the Order (Casa de Despachos) with an interesting Baroque interior.

 November - February: 09h00 - 18h00 | March, April, October 09h00 - 19h00